 The natural Food-Grown supplement brand, Wild Nutrition, have embraced a variety of features to craft an engaging loyalty program that is true to their brand.
 One of their key strategies has been creating a strong emotional alignment with customers.

 When you belong to Wild Nutrition’s loyalty program, you can claim rewards that are aligned with your personal beliefs and give back to the planet.
 For example, when you reach 1,000 points you can plant five trees in Rwanda or in the Amazon.
 Alternatively, you can use your 1,000 points to donate to Plastic Oceans UK.

-Customers will be more likely to spend with you again if they know their purchases aren’t only benefiting them, but the planet and others in need too.
+Customers will be more likely to spend with you again and pay full-price if they know their purchases aren’t only benefiting them, but the planet and others in need too.
 You can then also create content that shows the impact you’ve made through these initiatives and use it across your marketing to get buy-in from new customers.

 54% of consumers say they would be loyal to a brand if they become part of a like-minded community.
 This should encourage brands to give their most loyal customers membership to a VIP community that packages all their alternatives to discounts in one place.